orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 segmentation of very large image with theoretical guarantees of getting identical results to those without tiling.

-It has been developed by David Youssefi and Julien Michel during David

-internship at CNES.
+It has been developed by David Youssefi and Julien Michel during David's internship at CNES.

-For more a complete description of the LSMS method, please refer to the following publication, *J. Michel, D. Youssefi and M. Grizonnet, “Stable Mean-Shift Algorithm and Its Application to the Segmentation of Arbitrarily Large Remote Sensing Images,” in IEEE Transactions on Geoscience and Remote Sensing, vol. 53, no. 2, pp. 952-964, Feb.
+For a more complete description of the LSMS method, please refer to the following publication, *J. Michel, D. Youssefi and M. Grizonnet, “Stable Mean-Shift Algorithm and Its Application to the Segmentation of Arbitrarily Large Remote Sensing Images,” in IEEE Transactions on Geoscience and Remote Sensing, vol. 53, no. 2, pp. 952-964, Feb.
 2015.*
-The workflow consists in chaining 3 or 4 dedicated applications and produces a GIS vector file with artifact-free polygons corresponding to the segmented image, as well as mean and variance of the radiometry of each band for each polygon.
+The workflow consists of chaining 3 or 4 dedicated applications and produces a GIS vector file with artifact-free polygons corresponding to the segmented image, as well as the mean and variances of the radiometry of each band for each polygon.

 Step 1: Mean-Shift Smoothing